bmuhlack/bmuhlack.github.io/career.md

 Since May 2020: Research assistant and PhD student in the Phonetics group\\
 Universität des Saarlandes, Saarbrücken (Germany)

+Since January 2022: Part of the Student Representative Team of the International Association of Forensic Phonetics and Acoustics (IAFPA)

 ### Education
 2017-20 M.A.
 Speech Science (specialisation: Phonetics)\\